 Companies behind digital curbs and parking applications offer turnkey services to install technology, monitor and manage programs, typically through a subscription-based model.
 In the near term, this is sensible given the relative novelty of the technologies and complexities of data collection.
 However, other technology companies are developing hardware and software that provide entities (including Cities) the ability to create their own platforms.
 Technology-savvy parking managers can also assemble their own technology packages for a customized approach.
 For example, a city can procure a suite of data collection devices (e.g., cameras, sensors, LPR), data analytics packages, and program administration (e.g., billing, dynamic pricing).
-For smaller cities like Delray Beach with concentrated areas of high parking demand, this could be an attractive and cost-effective option.
+For smaller demand, this could be an attractive and cost-effective option.